What Is Display Advertising (And How to Use It in 2022)

 How to create must-click display ads for display advertising

-If you’re ready to get started with display advertising, follow these steps:
+If you’re ready to get started, just follow these steps:

 While the design of your display ads matters, so does your landing page.

 Your landing page, which is where users “land” after clicking on your ad, plays a significant part in whether a user follows through on your call to action (CTA).
-For your display advertising efforts to work, you need a fast, functional, and easy-to-use landing page.
+For your display ads marketing efforts to work, you need a fast, functional, and easy-to-use landing page.